patrick-bedkowski/BeerAdvocate-Data-analysis/README.md

 <img src="images\breweries_abv_count.png" alt="breweries_abv_count"/>

-One can see that the <b><i>Schorschbräu</i></b> brewery has the highest average ratio of abv value among its beers.
+One can see that the <b><i>Schorschbräu</i></b> brewery has the highest average of abv values among its beers.
 It also produces most number of beers among shown breweries.<br />
 On the other hand, one cannot simply choose other breweries that produce the strongest beers, because some of them produce only 1 beer.
 See that next brewery with the highest average ratio of abv is <b><i>Shoes Brewery</i></b>, it only produces 1 beer.

 The next step that could lead us to the answer might be looking at the median of beers produced by breweries.
-It is 4, because of that it seems resonable to choose only these breweries that produce more or equal to 4 beers.
+It is 4, because of that it seems resonable to choose only these breweries that produce more or equal to <b>4</b> beers.

+Let's create the same plot bar again, but taking into account the previous assumption.

 <img src="images\breweries_abv_count_mean.png" alt="breweries_abv_count_mean"/>